LHRK/Nanodisc-Builder/README.md

 For automization, the COMMANDS_default and COMMANDS_Uni can be edited in the beginning of the file, to account for several lipid types in the disc.\
 Simply change the lipid_types and lipid_flag in the top of the scripts.

-## A ND with a GPCR embedded - simple lipid composition

 ## A ND with a GPCR embedded - complex lipid composition